nas256/ece3400_team13/labs/lab1.md

 ### Analog Output

 Next, we used the Arduino's pulse-width modulator (PWM) to control the brightness of an external LED.
+Watch our video below!

 [![Demo of using potentiometer analog output to adjust LED brightness](http://img.youtube.com/vi/gkdc-MALRLY/default.jpg)](https://www.youtube.com/watch?v=gkdc-MALRLY)